Americans Can Live and Work Abroad for Up to Three Years With the Working Holiday Visa

 Did you read that right?
-Can Americans live and work in other countries?
+Can Americans really live and work in other countries?

 Many countries have agreements for their citizens to live and work abroad.
-For me, Canadians are the luckiest.
-Maybe since they are so nice most countries welcome them with open arms.
+Personally, I believe Canadians are the luckiest.
+Canadians are so lovely, that most countries welcome them with open arms, unlike Americans.

-Although the US visa program is small, it's still pretty awesome.
+Although the US visa program is small, it's still pretty impressive.

 What is a working holiday visa?

 A working holiday visa allows Americans to enter a country to live and work without the hassle of getting sponsored.
-They are limited to 12-months abroad with the country.
+They are limited to up to three years abroad with the country.
 But beware each country has different eligibility requirements.

 What Countries can Americans live and work?

-I moved to Melbourne on the 417 Working Holiday visa then transitioned to a work sponsored visa.
+I moved to Melbourne on the 462 Working Holiday visa then transitioned to work sponsored visa.

-When my boyfriend and I applied for a 417 Working Holiday Visa it was a really easy process.
+When my boyfriend and I applied for a 462 Working Holiday Visa, it was a straightforward process.
 Like NZ, Australia has very similar eligibility requirements.

 For more information visit the Australian Government Department of Immigration and Border Security.

-At the time of writing, the Visa cost is estimated to be $350 and you can apply here
+At the time of writing, the Visa cost is estimated to be $350 (currently $485 AUD) and you can apply here

 Let me tell you I didn't wait long.
-I was approved within six hours, and my boyfriend was approved within four.
+Within six hours I got my approval, and my boyfriend received his visa within four.
 They are pretty quick!

 I could have lived in Melbourne the rest of my life, but my pretend Aussie accent was and still is terrible.
 "Piss off mate!"

-My boyfriend lived and worked in Wellington for nine months and he absolutely loved it.
+My boyfriend lived and worked in Wellington for nine months, and he loved it.
 He met amazing people who became his travel buddies.

 New Zealand is known for its unmatched landscape and natural beauty from the South to the North Island.